Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Tracker Search Results
 ----------------------

-Based on your selection of search criteria, |SYSPRODUCTNAME| runs a query against the tracker database, selects the matching artifacts, and displays them right below the selection criteria.
+Based on your selection of search criteria, Tuleap runs a query against the tracker database, selects the matching artifacts, and displays them right below the selection criteria.
 Columns displayed in the artifact list are entirely configurable by the user. (see `Tracker Report Management`_).